Brora: Education

 An education is available for primary school children in Brora Primary School in Johnstone Place.
 The building was formerly Brora High School, that included the primary department.
 Although the school opened in 1962, the secondary department closed in 1985.
 It includes a playgroup, nursery and Primaries 1 to 7.
 Older children are taken by school transportation to the nearby Golspie High School.

 Sport

 Brora Rangers F.C. were founded in 1879 and have been members of the Highland Football League since 1962.
 They moved to their present stadium, Dudgeon Park, in 1922.

-Amongst the local amenities are an 18-hole links golf course designed by James Braid in 1923 for sum of £23, bowling and tennis facilities.
+Amongst the local amenities are an 18-hole links golf course designed by James Braid in 1923.
+There are also bowling and tennis facilities in the village.

 Government listening station

 To the south-east of the village is the former Brora Y Station which operated as a Government listening station between 1940 and 1986.